SPRING VILLAGE

 RESIDENTIAL CONSTRUCTION SITE

-Located in Springfield, Virginia, the Spring Village Residential Construction Site is a unique, community-based, construction technologies program in Fairfax County.
-It provides an opportunity for students to apply their on-site classroom instructions directly to the house under construction in a residential community.
+Located in Springfield, Virginia, the Spring Village Estates Residential Construction Site is a unique, community-based, construction technologies program in Fairfax County.
+It provides an opportunity for students to apply their on-site classroom instruction directly to a house under construction in a residential community.

 By working closely with professional sub-contractors in various trades, the students gain valuable in-depth experience regarding the construction industry.